 For Lorne Michaels, the moral of the story seems to be that talent is talent no matter where it comes from.
 And that's true!
 But that's not the real lesson here.

 Look harder.
 There's lots of talent out there.
 It just might not be in the places you always look.

-that always follows mass shootings by white males
+The big lie that always follows mass shootings by white

 I get really really tired of hearing the phrase mental illness thrown around as a way to avoid saying other terms like toxic masculinity, white supremacy, misogyny or racism.

 We barely know anything about the suspect in the Charleston, South Carolina, atrocity.
 We certainly dont have testimony from a mental health professional responsible for his care that he suffered from any specific mental illness, or that he suffered from a mental illness at all.

 We do have statistics showing that the vast majority of people who commit acts of violence do not have a diagnosis of mental illness and, conversely, people who have mental illness are far more likely to be the victims of violence than the perpetrators.

 We know that the stigma of people who suffer from mental illness as scary, dangerous potential murderers hurts people every single day it costs people relationships and jobs, it scares people away from seeking help who need it, it brings shame and fear down on the heads of people who already have it bad enough.